 Watch the big-wave surfing at Jaws (winter only)

-If you’re traveling to Maui during the winter months, you may have the opportunity to lay eyes on one of the island’s largest surf breaks – Jaws, or Peʻahi, as the Hawaiians call it.
-How big is this break?
-Well, go ahead and take a look for yourself:
+If you’re traveling to Maui during the winter months, you may have the opportunity to lay eyes on one of the island’s largest surf breaks: Jaws, or Peʻahi, as the Hawaiians call it.
+Watch for yourself:

 During your winter visit, you’ll want to keep an ear to the ground.
 If you hear that Peʻahi is breaking, follow the crowds out to Maui’s north shore and find a spot along the cliffs to watch.
-It’s an incredible sight to see, not only the power of the ocean and the size of the waves, but the skill of the surfers who are brave enough to paddle out 🤙🤙🤙.
+The waves are massive, and paddling out takes real skill 🤙.

-Fans and students of aviation history might gain some perspective from a visit to Charles Lindberg’s grave on Maui’s southeast coast.
-Lindberg was a huge fan of Maui and had a vacation home there.
+Fans and students of aviation history might gain some perspective from a visit to Charles Lindbergh’s grave on Maui’s southeast coast.
+Lindbergh was a huge fan of Maui and had a vacation home there.
 When he became sick with cancer, he decided he wanted to be buried on Maui and lived his last eight days on the island.

-Why did he choose the specific location he did, adjacent to a church along Maui’s south shore?
-You can read up on more of the history here before you stop by.
+He chose a spot adjacent to a church along Maui’s south shore; read more of the history here before you stop by.

 Watch the sunset from Haleakalā’s summit

 But, if you’re looking for something a little more relaxed, try the sunset from the summit.
-You won’t need a reservation or permit, you don’t have to get up early, and it won’t be the madhouse that sunrise tends to be.
+You won’t need a reservation or permit, you don’t have to get up early, and it won’t be as crowded as sunrise.
 Bring a picnic, find a spot to sit for the sunset, and plan on having a late dinner.

-For both experiences, be sure you have layers – temperatures can be near freezing at the summit.
+For both experiences, bring layers: temperatures can be near freezing at the summit.

 Bike down Haleakalā

-Another great activity on Haleakalā that you’re sure to remember for the rest of your life is a biking tour down the Haleakalā Highway.
-There are guided tours, like this one from Bike Maui, that transport you to the summit and let you cruise downhill for 23 miles to the town of Haʻikū.
+Another activity on Haleakalā is a biking tour down the Haleakalā Highway.
+Bike Maui runs several tour options that transport you to the summit and let you cruise downhill for 23 miles to the town of Haʻikū.

-This ride is epic for several reasons.
-Starting a 10,000 feet, where the air is cold and you’ll most likely be wearing layers, you descend down through a variety of microclimates, the air gradually getting warmer until you’re forced to stop and shed layers.
+This ride covers a lot of ground.
+Starting at 10,000 feet, where the air is cold and you’ll most likely be wearing layers, you descend down through a variety of microclimates, the air gradually getting warmer until you’re forced to stop and shed layers.
 As the climate changes, so do the ecosystems, from the high alpine desert and wooded upcountry to the tropical forests down below.
-Having a guide ensures your safety, and that you don’t get lost.

 Explore the Makawao Forest Reserve

-There are many wonderful hikes to enjoy on Maui, so by all means, look through our 15 favorite hikes on Maui and pick your favorite.
+Maui has dozens of hikes worth doing; look through our 15 favorite hikes on Maui and pick your favorite.
 That said, if you’re trying to avoid the crowds, you may be interested in a visit to the Makawao Forest Reserve in Upcountry Maui.

 The reserve is mostly known to mountain bikers, who cruise down its trails at 2,500 feet above sea level.
 There are also hiking (or shared) trails that explore the terrain as well, a mix of eucalyptus, pine, and tropical plants, like wild ginger.
 Consider renting a mountain bike (try Bike Maui) or enjoying an afternoon hike in this underappreciated area.